-The district separates some of the base allocation discretionary budget for required library materials set-aside and estimated copier/printer costs, but otherwise schools are responsible for planning the budget for their discretionary allocations.
+There are two discretionary allocations in the WSS: the per-pupil base allocation and the equity dollar allocation.
+Required funding for library materials and estimated copier/printer costs are set-aside from the WSS discretionary allocation, but otherwise schools are responsible for planning the budget for their discretionary allocations.